 A lot of countries in South Asia like Nepal, Bangladesh, and more, know what this word is.

-What is Hijra?
+What is hijra?

-Hijra is a popular umbrella term that’s used in the Indian subcontinent.
+The word is a popular umbrella term that’s used in the Indian subcontinent.
 It can refer to eunuchs, intersex, and transgender people.

-The Origin of Hijra
+The origin of hijra

-Hijras have existed since the ancient civilizations.
+They have existed since the ancient civilizations according to recorded history.

 Their (eunuchs) existence is celebrated in sacred Hindu texts such as the Kama Sutra and Mahabharata.
 They were also quite influential and held high positions in the Mughal courts.